torvalds/linux/Documentation/driver-api/pm/devices.rst

 driver) can physically support wakeup events.
 The :c:func:`device_set_wakeup_capable()` routine affects this flag.
 The :c:member:`power.wakeup` field is a pointer to an object of type
-|struct wakeup_source| used for controlling whether or not the device should use
+|struct wakeup_source| used for controlling whether or yest the device should use
-its system wakeup mechanism and for notifying the PM core of system wakeup events signaled by the device.
+its system wakeup mechanism and for yestifying the PM core of system wakeup events signaled by the device.
 This object is only present for wakeup-capable devices (i.e. devices whose :c:member:`can_wakeup` flags are set) and is created (or removed) by :c:func:`device_set_wakeup_capable()`.

-Whether or not a device is capable of issuing wakeup events is a hardware matter, and the kernel is responsible for keeping track of it.
-By contrast, whether or not a wakeup-capable device should issue wakeup events is a policy decision, and it is managed by user space through a sysfs attribute: the :file:`power/wakeup` file.
-User space can write the "enabled" or "disabled" strings to it to indicate whether or not, respectively, the device is supposed to signal system wakeup.
+Whether or yest a device is capable of issuing wakeup events is a hardware matter, and the kernel is responsible for keeping track of it.
+By contrast, whether or yest a wakeup-capable device should issue wakeup events is a policy decision, and it is managed by user space through a sysfs attribute: the :file:`power/wakeup` file.
+User space can write the "enabled" or "disabled" strings to it to indicate whether or yest, respectively, the device is supposed to signal system wakeup.
 This file is only present if the :c:member:`power.wakeup` object exists for the given device and is created (or removed) along with that object, by :c:func:`device_set_wakeup_capable()`.